operating-systems-2018/notes/slbl.md

 | 15   	| Alternative approaches to OS design.
 Oberon, Inferno.
 Memory protection in single space systems, design benefits and disadvantages. 	|                                                                                                          	|          	|   	|
 |      	| Project Completion/Submission                                                                                                       	|                                                                                                          	|          	|   	|
 |      	| Final Examination                                                                                                                   	|                                                                                                          	|          	|   	|

+Course Structure
+Three 50 minute class meetings per week, with homework in accordance with the syllabus.
+All readings and submissions must be completed on the day due.
+One project, two midterms and a final exam at the end of the course.
+Class attendance is mandatory.
+Syllabus plan is subject to change and serves mere as a roadmap, rather than exact schedule.

+Method of Evaluation

+Student learning will be evaluated on the basis of the following weighted components:

+• Homework assignments        20% of final grade
+• Grade of midterm examinations    25%
+• Projects                25%
+• Grade of final examination        30%